Kaplan Living Brighton, Brighton

 What should I bring with me to the UK?

-They advise that you bring suitable clothing: the average temperature in the UK is around 20 degrees celsius in summer and between -3 and 10 degrees in winter.
+They advise that you bring suitable clothing: the average temperature in the UK is around 20 degrees celsithem in summer and between -3 and 10 degrees in winter.
 You’ll also need a laptop, electrical adaptor, UK currency and any medicine you take.
-You will also need to bring a number of documents with you for enrolment and entry to the UK — you can find the list in the pre-arrival guide they’ll send you.
+You will also need to bring a number of documents with you for enrolment and entry to the UK — you can find the list in the pre-arrival guide we’ll send you.

-Reviews (12)
+6.3K+ Reviews

-Student Accomodations in Brighton and Hove
+Student Accommodations in Brighton

 Brighton and Hove Student Accommodation